-NVMe BFS is only supported on RHEL 9.4 and later, Oracle Linux 9.4 with UEK 7 U2 and later, SLES15 SP3 and later, Windows Server 2019, Windows Server 2022, and ESXi 7.0 or later.
-For more information on configuring NVMe BFS see User's Guide-UEFI Human Interface Infrastructure, 2690 Series 16GFC, 2740/2760 32GFC, 2770 Series 32GFC Fibre Channel Adapters (part number BK3254602-00).
+NVMe BFS is only supported on RHEL 9.4 and later, Oracle Linux 9.4 with UEK 7 U3 and later, SLES15 SP4 and later, Windows Server 2022 or later, and ESXi 8.0 U3 or later.
+For more information on configuring NVMe BFS see Marvell QLogic UEFI Human Interface Infrastructure 2690 Series Enhanced 16GFC, 2740/2760 Series 32GFC, 2770 Series Enhanced 32GFC, 2870 Series 64GFC Marvell QLogic Fibre Channel Adapters User's Guide (part number BK3254602-00).

-Custom NQN configured in HII for NVMe BFS with SLES and Windows is not supported for SLES15 SP3, and Windows Server 2019 or 2022.
+Custom NQN configured in HII for NVMe BFS with SLES and Windows is not supported for SLES15 SP3, and Windows Server 2022 or later.
 The default Host NQN string is required for NVMe BFS installation to succeed using the above listed operating systems.

-Once the UEFI driver is configured using HII, and the NVMe storage has been configured with the Initiator Host NQN, there are no additional NVMe BFS steps required to detect the NVMe storage in order to install SLES15 SP3, SLES15 SP4.
-Windows Server 2019, or Windows Server 2022.
+Once the UEFI driver is configured using HII, and the NVMe storage has been configured with the Initiator Host NQN, there are no additional NVMe BFS steps required to detect the NVMe storage in order to install SLES15 SP3, SLES15 SP4, Windows Server 2022 or later.

-For ESX 7.0 or later it is recommended to change the default Host NQN in HII to match the OS default Host NQN using the procedures in the following section.
+For ESX 8.0 U3 or later it is recommended to change the default Host NQN in HII to match the OS default Host NQN using the procedures in the following section.

-Additional Setup for NVME Boot-from-SAN Using ESX 7.0 and Later
+Setup for NVME Boot-from-SAN Using ESX 8.0 U3

 For VMware Host NQN is derived from the fully qualified domain name (FQDN) of the host.
-Following is the format for host NQN under VMware ESXi 7.0 and later:
+Following is the format for host NQN under VMware ESXi 8.0 U3 and later:

-'''

 nqn.2014-08.<reverse-domain>:nvme:<hostname>

-'''